The History of the Natural Health Research Institute

 The new organization was formed as a non-profit division of Citizens for Health, called the Citizens for Health Education Foundation.
 The initial goal was to reduce the ten leading causes of death by cost effective natural means.
 Several years later this was changed to reducing healthcare costs by natural means.
 James Turner, the first Chairman of the Board, obtained tax exempt status on Dec.
 18, 2002.

 Ronald Ross Watson, Ph.D., of the University of Arizona became the Technical Director and Board Member in 2003 and has been active to the present.
-Dr. Watson reviews the articles for posting on the Natural Health Research Institute website and has edited a series of books (read more) with chapters written by leading experts on various aspects of natural health.
-He is also head of the Scientific Advisory Board of the Natural Health Research Institute.
-Which was begun in the fall of 2009.
+Dr. Watson reviews the articles for posting on the Natural Health Research Institute website and has edited a series of books with chapters written by leading experts on various aspects of natural health.
+He is also head of the Scientific Advisory Board of the Natural Health Research Institute, which began in the fall of 2009.

 The original Managing Board consisted of Jim Turner, Ana Micka, and Jim Roza of NOW Foods.
 Jim Roza resigned in 2005 and was replaced by Elwood Richard of NOW Foods.
 In July 2008, Elwood resigned and was replaced by Michael Lelah, Ph.D., of NOW Foods.
 Michael was instrumental in establishing the Natural Health Research Institute as a separate 501 c 3 non-profit on Dec.
 3, 2008, with the name of Natural Health Research Institute.
 Michael became President of the Managing Board in January of 2009.
 He resigned in July 2014 and was replaced by Rick Sharpee, Ph.D. of NOW Foods.